-Babies may stick their tongue out for various reasons.
-Moreover, if your baby is still unable to speak, this tongue sticking behavior might be your baby’s way to communicate with you.
-As a parent, you have to understand your baby’s body language very well to determine what they need or what during the time that your baby is still unable to speak.
-Here are the reasons why your baby might stick his or her tongue out:
+For a variety of reasons, babies may thrust their tongues out.
+Furthermore, if your baby is still unable to speak, tongue sticking may be a way for him or her to connect with you.
+As a parent, you must be able to read your baby’s body language in order to discern what they require or want during the period when they are unable to communicate.
+The following are some of the reasons why your infant might stick his tongue out:

 As your baby develops, he or she may learn more about his or her body.
 Moreover, during this time, your baby might be exploring their mouths and discovering the sensations that they are experiencing in their mouths.
 This is the time when babies form their reflexes.
 Also, you might notice babies sucking their bottom lip during this stage that they are discovering a lot of things about themselves and their mouths.